By Nathalia Teixeira

 Sagarmatha means Mount Everest in Nepali.
 Mez Baniya, a refugee from Nepal and the owner of Sagarmatha Grocery and Clothing Store, gave his store this name so it would grow as large as the tallest mountain on Earth.
 His passion while selling food from different cultures and Nepali dresses makes the store one of the most distinctive around North Hill, Akron.

-The store is a multicultural mix of South Asia.
-Busy, versatile and convenient, a blend of fresh and nonperishable products from Nepal and India is sold on its shelves.
-Moreover, on the upper floor, you are astounded by a clothing store, which is a glimpse into Nepali culture.
+Busy, versatile and convenient, the store is a multicultural mix of South Asia.
+A blend of fresh and nonperishable products from Nepal and India is sold on its shelves.
+On the upper floor, you are astounded by a clothing store, which is a glimpse into Nepali culture.
 A unique place in the middle of North Hill.
 Cheerful, elegant and sparkling, the different types and colors of dresses sold in Samargatha Clothing store are a way to get in touch with Nepali ancestry traditions.

 “I honor my business,” Baniya said.
 “It keeps me busy every day and makes me feel responsible to my family and community.”

 The main reason for selling items from Nepal is to embrace those cultures in a new country for Baniya and his family.
 There is also a family-driven reason: following the wishes of his parents and grandparents, who lived in Nepal for 60 years.
 Selling Nepali supplies keeps his family in touch with their roots.

 “We try to find everything.
 Every item, what people are looking for, what people are needed in their culture or home,” Baniya said.
 “We are the people in this community, so we don’t have to search too many stores to buy all our supplies.
 Basically, we try to sell in one shop.”